uranus4ever/Lane-Detection/README.md

 ![alt text][image3]

-### 2. Output Merge videos
+### 2. Output Videos

 Does the pipeline established with the test images work to process the video?
 <br>It sure does!
-Here's a link to my video.
+Here's a [link to my video](./solidWhiteRight.mp4).
 It looks stable, isn't it?
-![alt text][video1]

 The above video is too easy?
-Let's try something harder - yellow lane.
+Let's try something harder - [yellow lane](./solidYellowLeft.mp4).
-![alt text][video2]

 The real challenge is coming!
 The next video combines daylight and shadow on the road, which requires algorithm robust enought to cover complex conditions.
-![alt text][video3]
+[See Challenge video](./challenge.mp4).

 ### 3. Potential shortcomings with current pipeline